Skip Navigation

 Conclusion

-Vaccine effectiveness changed with the outbreak of new variants of the virus as well as over time as antibody levels decreased.
-The analysis of vaccinated persons in Honam showed that the incidence of COVID-19 was lower among vaccinated persons, that the prevention effectiveness of vaccination in the Republic of Korea was >98%, and that the effect among persons who received 2 doses was >90% regardless of the vaccine type.
+Vaccine effectiveness changed with the outbreak of new variants of the virus as well as over time as antibody levels decreased. that the prevention effectiveness of vaccination in Honam was >98%, and the effect among persons who received 2 doses was >90% regardless of the vaccine type.
 Although vaccine effectiveness decreased because of reduced antibody levels over time (as observed in breakthrough infections), receiving a booster dose restored the neutralizing antibody levels.

 The incidence and clinical characteristics of myocarditis and pericarditis following mRNA-based COVID-19 vaccination in Republic of Korea adolescents from July 2021 to September 2022